Interested in the University of Chicago? This guide tells you everything you need to know about getting into UChicago.

-The University of Chicago places a heavy interest in inquiry, debate, and critical thought, and then using these values to make impactful changes to the world.
+The University of Chicago places a heavy interest in inquiry, debate, and critical thought, as well as using these values to make impactful changes to the world.
 If you align with these goals and values, you will stand out to the UChicago admissions committee.

 The University of Chicago admission requirements are holistic.
 There are no UChicago GPA requirements or minimum test scores.

-The University of Chicago does not place the most emphasis on applicant GPAs.
+The University of Chicago does not place the most emphasis on applicant GPAs, so there is no minimum GPA for admission.
 If you can portray your best qualities through your essays or make excellent test scores, you will be able to make up for what might feel like a low GPA.
-There is no minimum GPA for admission.

 You should start preparing your application early.
 The University of Chicago admissions process can take a lot of time.
 You can have a more streamlined, relaxed application process by starting your application well in advance.
 Make sure to keep the UChicago application deadlines in mind.